cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 **Profile**

-Goes without saying that you should keep your profile up-to-date.
+Goes without saying that you should **keep your profile up-to-date**.
 Make sure to add descriptions to your previous and current positions to rank higher in keywords for recruiters.
 Recruiter mail may feel like spam, but they are people who are trying to get a paycheck by getting someone hired, so follow them and get in touch if you see a potential opening.

 ### 2.2 Company websites

-You must subscribe to job opening alerts by your target companies that are hiring at high volumes.
+You must subscribe to **job opening alerts** by your target companies that are hiring at high volumes.
 This covers any big tech.

 Some examples: